 Step 3-Wrap From Rod To Guide

 Wrap the passage from the pole blank towards the Guide’s foot with care.
-Letting the strands form on the surface of one other but instead of closely adjacent to one another is a problem faced here.
+Letting the strands form on the surface of one other instead of being closely adjacent is a problem faced here.

 Step 4-Wind 8-10 times around the circle

-Please take a short bit of threads and bend it off into a primary loop when you’re almost 1/8 foot from the conclusion of your wraps.
+Please take a short bit of thread and bend it into a primary loop when you’re almost 1/8 foot from the conclusion of your wraps.
 Then, slip the coils underneath the running strand.

-Also, it ensuring sure it’s snug and secured to your cover (the loop must go in that direction as you’re wrapping).
+Also, it ensures it’s snug and secured to your cover (the loop must go in that direction as you’re wrapping).
 Keep winding around the circle another 8 to 10 times.